zahlman/zahlman.github.io/_posts/2024-07-31-an-open-letter-to-the-psf-coc-wg.markdown

 1. I **absolutely did not, in any way, shape or form**, claim that moderation actions taken against me "were an example of reverse racism".
 Not only is this *completely* untrue, it puts terminology in my mouth which I was *explicitly arguing against using*, because I consider it problematic.
 My entire point was that people with my belief system **do not use** this nonsensical term (nor "reverse sexism").
 Rather, my experience has been that the term is used by those who ideologically align with the WG, specifically in order to mock and dismiss obvious and serious real-world harms.

 1. Further, I barely mentioned racism anyway, choosing to focus on sexism instead.
 But above all, **nothing I said** about this utterly nonsensical term **had anything to do with objections to moderation actions taken against me**.
 I was very explicit about that - this point was *specifically* about the enforcement policy in the abstract.
+But just for what it's worth, I stood up for Ms. Nanjekye, just as Dr. Mertz did.

 1. Rather than "reverse sexism", the correct term is "sexism against men", which is how I describe it.
 The existence of such discrimination in the real world **is, in fact, abundantly evidenced**; and in fact I presented a significant amount of evidence in one of my hidden posts - but discussion of this point is out of scope here.